Mohan G.: Arrest

-The district cyber crime police arrested Mohan in Chennai on 25 September 2024 for hurting the sentiments of Hindu devotees and Hindus during a YouTube interview where Mohan claimed that "impotency-inducing pills" were mixed with panchamirtham at Arulmigu Dhandayuthapani temple in Palani, Tamil Nadu.
-The Samayapuram police registered a case against him in response to a complaint filed by Kaviarasu, a manager of the Hindu Religious and Charitable Endowments Department at the Arulmigu Mariamman Temple.
-He was represented by a Pattali Makkal Katchi lawyer and released in his own bail by the Judicial Magistrate Court-III in Trichy.
-The Madurai High Court granted him anticipatory bail on several conditions.
-He was asked to issue a formal apology on social media and popular newspapers in Tamil Nadu, report to the Palani police station everyday for three weeks, and verify information before making any claims in the future.
-The Judge also suggested Mohan consider visiting and performing cleaning tasks at the Palani temple.
-In November 2024, Mohan released an apology video saying, "I express my deepest regret.
+The district Cyber Crime Police arrested Mohan G in Chennai on 25 September 2024 for hurting the sentiments of Hindu devotees and Hindus during a YouTube interview where Mohan claimed that impotency-inducing pills were mixed with panchamirtham at the Palani Arulmigu Dhandayuthapani temple.
+His arrest was after a case filed by the Samayapuram police after the Manager of the Samayapuram Arulmigu Mariamman temple submitted a complaint against Mohan G. The next day Mohan G was represented by a lawyer from Pattali Makkal Katchi and he was released in his own bail by the Judicial Magistrate Court-III in Trichy.
+After his request of Anticipatory bail, the Madurai high court granted him anticipatory bail on several conditions including giving apologies in Social media and popular English and Tamil newspapers in Tamil Nadu, attending the Palani police station everyday for three weeks to sign and that he should not be a mouth-militant and verify information before making any claims.
+The Judge also suggested that if Mohan G really cared about the Palani temple, he can go there and do cleanliness work.
+In November 2024, Mohan G released a video of his apology saying "I express my deepest regret.
 I will not make any claims like that again without verifying."